 The above easement widths are minimum requirements and may be increased depending on the depth and size of the pipes within the easement and/or soil conditions, topography, or operational needs.
+Please see Section 5.13 for additional information.

 The corridor shall have a 1.5m high chain link fence along each side.
 It shall include a 3.0m wide concrete walkway and landscape strips along each side.